Gratuity: Reasons for tipping

-A 2009 academic paper by Steven Holland calls tipping "an effective mechanism for risk sharing and welfare improvement" which reduces the risk faced by a service customer, because the customer can decide whether or not to tip.
+A 2009 academic paper by economics professor Steven J. Holland calls tipping "an effective mechanism for risk sharing and welfare improvement" which reduces the risk faced by a customer when purchasing a service of "uncertain quality", because the customer can decide whether or not to tip, thereby "making part of the price of the service discretionary".
 Tipping is sometimes given as an example of the principal–agent problem in economics.
 One example is a restaurant owner who engages servers to act as agents on his behalf.
 In some cases, "[c]ompensation agreements [can] increase worker effort [...] if compensation is [...] tied to the firm's success" and one example of such a compensation agreement is waiters and waitresses who are paid tips.
 Studies show however that, in the real world, the size of the tip is only weakly correlated with the quality of the service and other effects dominate.

 Tronc

-A tronc is an arrangement for the pooling and distribution to employees of tips, gratuities and/or service charges in the hotel and catering trade.
+A term primarily used in the United Kingdom, a tronc is an arrangement for the pooling and distribution to employees of tips, gratuities and/or service charges in the hotel and catering trade.
 The person who distributes monies from the tronc is known as the troncmaster.
-Where a tronc exists in the UK, responsibility for deducting pay-as-you-earn taxes from the distribution may lie with the troncmaster rather than the employer.
+In the UK, where a tronc exists, responsibility for deducting pay-as-you-earn taxes from the distribution may lie with the troncmaster rather than the employer.

 Mandatory tipping

 Tipping may not be expected when a fee is explicitly charged for the service.
 A service charge is sometimes added to bills in restaurants and similar establishments.
-Attempts to hide service charge by obscuring the line on the receipt have been reported.
+Attempts to hide the service charge by obscuring the line on the receipt have been reported.
 A service charge, or fee assessed, is determined by and paid directly to the company.
-The charges may be for services rendered, administrative fees, or processing cost.
+The charges may be for services rendered, administrative fees, or processing costs.

 In the United States, criminal charges were dropped in two separate cases over non-payment of mandatory gratuities.
 Courts ruled that automatic does not mean mandatory.
 Some cruise lines charge their patrons US$10 per day in mandatory tipping; this does not include extra gratuities for alcoholic beverages.

 Criticisms

 Inconsistency of percentage-based gratuities

-Crossing sweepers cleared the way for rich people to cross the road without dirtying their clothes and they were normally tipped for this service (London, 1893), while the modern version of this service are so-called 'squeegee men' who clean windshields during the time vehicles are stopped for traffic lights (often without the consent of the driver).
+Crossing sweepers cleared the way for rich people to cross the road without dirtying their clothes and they were normally tipped for this service (London, 1893).
+A similar service in modern times is offered by "squeegee men" who clean vehicle windshields while stopped for traffic lights (often without the consent of the driver).

 In countries where tipping is the norm, some employers pay workers with the expectation that their wages will be supplemented by tips.
-Some have criticized the inherent "social awkwardness" in transactions that involve tipping, the inconsistency of tipping for some services but not similar ones, and the irrationality of basing tips on price, rather than the amount and quality of service (a customer pays a larger tip to a server bringing a lobster rather than a hamburger, for example).
+Some have criticized the inherent "social awkwardness" in transactions that involve tipping, the inconsistency of tipping for some services but not similar ones, and the irrationality of basing tips on price rather than the amount and quality of service (a customer pays a larger tip to a server bringing a lobster rather than a hamburger, for example).